go705/go705.github.io/_portfolio/student-Hunter.md

 ---

 ### Education
-* **B.E. in Electrical Engineering and Computer Science**, University of Michigan, 2025
+* **M.S.E. in Electrical Engineering and Computer Science**, University of Michigan, 2025
+* **B.S.E. in Electrical Engineering and Computer Science**, University of Michigan, 2024

 ### Research Interests
 * All Optics Quantum Machine Learning